Spirtix/sodoff/README.md

 #### Partially implemented
 - ApplyPayout (doesn't calculate rewards properly)
 - ApplyRewards
+- GetGameDataByGame (friend tab displays all players - friend filter is not yet implemented because friend lists are not implemented)
+- GetGameDataByGameForDateRange (friend tab displays all players)
 - GetUserAchievements (used by Magic & Mythies)
 - GetUserRoomList (room categories are not implemented, but it's enough for SoD)
 - ProcessRewardedItems (gives gems, but doesn't give gold, gold is not yet implemented)